 Program Overview

 UBC’s Clinical Assessment Program will only be offered in the fall of each year.
-In 2023, all 360 selected candidates will take the Multiple Mini Interview (MMI) assessment in one weekend.
-For applicants applying to a 2023 CAP position, a combination of the Medical Council of Canada Qualifying Exam (MCCQE) Part 1 score, the National Assessment Collaboration (NAC) Examination score, and a comprehensive file review will be used to select candidates for a CAP position.
+In 2024, all 360 selected candidates will take the Multiple Mini Interview (MMI) assessment in one weekend.
+For applicants applying to a 2024 CAP position, a combination of the Medical Council of Canada Qualifying Exam (MCCQE) Part 1 score, the National Assessment Collaboration (NAC) Examination score, and a comprehensive file review will be used to select candidates for a CAP position.

 Over the course of the one-day assessment using the MMI format, candidates will participate in a series of structured oral interviews, with each interview assessing their competence relative to one of more of the CanMEDS roles.
+At the end of the assessment a written evaluation will be submitted on the candidate’s behalf to CaRMS.
+CAP scores are valid for three years.

 2024 Clinical Assessment Program Timeline